KTH-RPL/dd2414_ari_assistant/docs/setup_and_installation.md

 ## How to run the whole demo

-After following the setup of both the LLM and translate, in the package dd2414\_brain\_v2 is the launch file ari\_startup.launch which will need to be run inside ARI (SSH to ARI) to run all the nodes.
+After following the setup of both the LLM and translate, in the package dd2414\_brain is the launch file ari\_startup.launch which will need to be run inside ARI (SSH to ARI) to run all the nodes.
+Behaviour tree (`behaviour_tree.py`) needs to be running locally **AFTER** the nodes have been ran.

 The following nodes run individually in two different computers: